Training Program

 Lecture 3: Characterisation techniques for encapsulation-relevant systems📍DAV.0.28

-Dr. Ignacio (Nacho) Martin-Fabiani – Senior Lecturer in Materials Science, Loughborough University 🌍United KingdomLecture 4: A dual encapsulation strategy: towards materials for real-time sensing and monitoring 📍DAV.0.28
+Dr. Ignacio (Nacho) Martin-Fabiani – Senior Lecturer in Materials Science, Loughborough University 🌍United KingdomLecture 4: Dual Encapsulation Strategy for Sensor Applications📍DAV.0.28

 Dr. Helen Willcock – Senior Lecturer, Department of Materials, Loughborough University 🌍United KingdomAfternoon

-Steve Ward-Smith – Senior Technical Specialist at Malvern Panalytical 🌍United KingdomDemo 2: Use of atomic force microscopy (AFM) in the analysis of colloidal particles— illustrating hydrodynamic vs real physical diameters 📍Room No. S.3.006
+Dr. Yu-Su Chen – Field Application Scientist, Malvern Panalytical 🌍United KingdomDemo 2: Use of atomic force microscopy (AFM) in the analysis of colloidal particles— illustrating hydrodynamic vs real physical diameters 📍Room No. S.3.006

 🔔 Poster removal during the coffee break – Room change for the final dayDemo 3: Glatt Fluid Bed encapsulation 📍Room No. S.0.35